Things to Do in Hawaii During Christmas by Island in 2025

 Get all the details on our itinerary and download it for a memorable and easily planned trip to Oahu.

 Unfortunately, Historic Lahaina Town was my favorite Hawaii town for Christmas.
-The community hosted an annual Christmas parade, lighting of the banyan tree, and other activities at the historical sights around town.
+The community hosted an annual Christmas parade, the lighting of the banyan tree, and other activities at historical sites around town.

-- Festivus 5K Run and Half Mile Keiki Dash December 17th at 7:00 AM – Enjoy a festive run for the Maui Food Bank leaving from Kahana Beach Park.
-Learn more here: Festivus Run 2023
+- Festivus 5K Run and Half Mile Keiki Dash – Enjoy a festive run for the Maui Food Bank, leaving from Kahana Beach Park on December 21st.
+Learn more here: Festivus Run

 - Where to Meet Santa:

-- The Shops at Wailea is hosting Santa and a food drive on Saturdays through December
+- The Shops at Wailea is hosting Santa and a food drive on Saturdays through December.
+They also have gift wrapping and live music.

 Related articles: